Since my family’s shopping ban became internet news, I’d like to take this opportunity to extend an invitation.

 Contact me if you’d like.
 I won’t share your information with anyone, and I’d love to know if my story has inspired you!

 Then tell the world.
 Post, tweet, share, and tell everyone what you’re doing.
 They may not all agree with you, but even naysayers can help hold you to a challenge.
-The idea isn’t just for support, but for accountability.
+This isn’t just for support, but for accountability.

-Deciding to do it is half the challenge.
-Once you’ve got the details and the duration locked down, you’re nearly there!
+Now you’re on your way.
 Enjoy that free time that you’re not shopping.
 Get a new hobby.
 Go for a walk or ride your bike.
 Invest in relationships.
 Dream about what to do with the money you’re saving.